 This is another feature unique to the Sonos Port when compared to the Sonos Connect.
 The expanded capability to work with voice assistants has been added to the Sonos Port, and although it doesn’t have its own microphone array it’s designed to work with voice assistants whenever a device that does have the mic array is connected.

 Especially if you’re all-in on using your voice assistant, a product like the Sonos Port closes an interesting gap in a whole-home audio system.
-With the Sonos Connect, you can’t connect your voice assistant to your whole-home audio system, which means you can have in-wall and in-ceiling speakers, multiple Sonos devices, etc., but you still need separate, dedicated equipment to gain voice assistant capability.
+With the Sonos Connect, you can’t connect your voice assistant to your whole-home audio system, which means you can have in-wall and in-ceiling speakers (more on the differences in our guide), multiple Sonos devices, etc., but you still need separate, dedicated equipment to gain voice assistant capability.

 With the Sonos Port, a sort of sci-fi future is being realized in which your entire house’s networked audio system can now simply “plug in” to voice assistant capability as needed.
 You can network all your rooms and simply talk to your voice assistant from anywhere.